VlachosGroup/openmkm/docs/theory.md

 $$\rho c_v \frac{dT}{dt} = -\sum_k{e_k W_k (\dot{\omega_k} + \dot{s_k} \frac{A_{cat}}{V})} +  \hat{h}\frac{A_{wall}}{V}(T_{ext} - T).$$

 ### CSTR
-A CSTR can be thought of batch reactor with inlet and outlet that continously pump in and out the reactaning fluid.
+A CSTR can be thought of batch reactor with inlet and outlet that continuously pump in and out the reacting fluid.
 The reacting fluid is pumped in at a volumetric flow rate of $$r$$ and the reacting fluid is well mixed.
 This results in the reacting fluid spending an average time, $$\tau$$ (called residence time), inside the reactor, after which it get expelled from the